 The blossoms have a slightly sour, slightly grapey flavor, and are a source of Vitamins A and C.

 Although there are no poisonous parts on the grape hyacinth, the blossoms are most often used, rather than their leaves, stems or roots.

 Is Grape Hyacinth Edible?

-Yes, grape hyacinth is edible!
+Yes, grape hyacinth is edible – its buds and flowers that is!
 This lovely little flower is actually a member of the onion family, so it has a mild onion flavor.

 You can add grape hyacinths to salads or use them as a garnish on other dishes.
 They’re also lovely in floral arrangements.
 If you’re growing grape hyacinths in your garden, you can snip a few blossoms to enjoy indoors.

 Just be sure to leave enough flowers on the plant so that it can continue to bloom.

 Growing Grape Hyacinth

 Want to grow your own grape hyacinth flowers?
 With a little care, grape hyacinths will thrive and provide beautiful blooms year after year.

 There are many different types of grape hyacinths to choose from, and the best variety for your garden will depend on your climate and preferences.